garthtarr/howto/DigitalOcean.md

 # Digital Ocean and R

+This is a brief how to on how I set up my Digital Ocean droplet to run RStudio server and Shiny server.

+Personally, I'm running a 1GB RAM Ubuntu (14.04 x64) server with 30GB disk space and 2TB monthly transfer capacity in Singapore for $10/month.

 ## Security

 You'll want to generate a public/private rsa key pair to ensure beef up security for people logging in to your server via ssh.
 This can be done at the command line of any unix system: